sanjana-meduri/GARAGE/README.md

     - [x] use geocode api to get latitude and longitute from address string
     - [x] put item address marker google maps sdk
     - [x] show current location on map
-    - [ ] use Directions API to show directions from current location to address
 - [x] buy button on detail page that gives the seller's email address
-- [ ] search avaiable items by keyword
+- [x] search available items by keyword
-- [ ] search users
+- [x] search users
-- [ ] tap on seller name to view seller page
-- [ ] filter browse results by tag
+- [x] filter browse results by tag

 **Optional Nice-to-have Stories**

+- [ ] expandable cell to show details of item
+- [ ] show results within certain distance radius of user
+- [ ] settings page
 - [ ] details page in MyGarage tab with option to delete item and start sale on individual item
 - [ ] rent option
 - [ ] message a seller